github/developer.github.com/content/v3/repos/contents.md

 ### Optional Parameters

-The `committer` section is optional and is filled in with the `author` information if omitted.
-If the `author` information is omitted, the authenticated user's information is used.
+The `author` section is optional and is filled in with the `committer` information if omitted.
+If the `committer` information is omitted, the authenticated user's information is used.

 author.name